pesto-students/umrago--backend-p5-team1-imran/README.md

 ## Technology Stack

-We tried to use a modern tech stack
+We tried to use a modern tech stack and libraries

 - [Node JS](https://nodejs.org/en/)
 - [Express JS](https://expressjs.com/)